What is Tax Lien?

 In case, the assessee does not pay the estimated liabilities within a stipulated time period, the department will charge lien against the defaulting person.

 Step #4 – Further Action under Tax Lien

 Once Tax lien gets in charge, the department gets the power to seize any asset of the defaulter (current as well as future), attach bank accounts, might also recover tax dues from any pending tax refunds.

 What shall I do if Government Creates a Tax Lien Charge on My Property?

 It is a legal charge which the government may create on any asset personal or business asset.
 So as to minimize its adverse effect on the business owner may follow any of the following paths:

 #1 – Compromise/Instalment/Delay

 In case, the defaulter cannot afford to pay the entire amount of tax dues, he/she may demand waiver against any charge (Penalty, charge, etc).
-Department may agree with same based on defaulters Income etc. The defaulter may not have adequate cash in hand to pay off dues at once, In such case, he/she may request the department to discharge tax liability in installments.
+Department may agree with the same based on defaulters Income etc. The defaulter may not have adequate cash in hand to pay off dues at once, In such case, he/she may request the department to discharge tax liability in installments.
 Also, defaulter may ask for a particular period of time to pay dues.
 Department may/may no consider defaulter’s request.

 #2 – Pay Off Tax Dues

-Best way to settle a tax lien is to settle the liability by making payment.
+The best way to settle a tax lien is to settle the liability by making payment.
 Department removes tax lien after a period of 30 days of payment.